octohost/memcached/README.md

 memcached
 ===========

-Actual memcached server base container
+Actual memcached server base container.

+To use it yourself: `docker pull octohost/memcached`